SAP-samples/teched2022-IN262/README.md

 When running through the exercises, you will be touching the following features:

+- [Launch Integration Assessment Tool] (/exercises/ex0)
-1. Familiarize with Integration Assessment Tool
+- Familiarize with Integration Assessment Tool
 2. Configure Integration Assessment Tool
 3. Create Business Solution Request
 4. Creating Interface Request from Business Solution Request